 Your foot fits into a footpad that is adjustable.
 Your leg is secured by adjusting the straps (which are attached to the machine).
-The physical therapist or your doctor can adjust the speed and angle for the machine.
+The physical therapist or your doctor can adjust the speed and angle of the machine.

 The CPM machine can be adjusted to how much pain you can tolerate.
 Pain is a part of the recovery process, including the CPM machine.
 Medication if prescribed will certainly help.

 Pros and Cons of Using a CPM Machine

 As I have mentioned in other articles, everyone has a different experience with recovery.
 While some medical professionals will recommend using a CPM machine, others may be against it.

 It all comes down to your specific situation and needs.
 From my surgery, I learned that movement of the joint immediately was essential for my recovery.

 - It may help the range of motion in your knee increase.

 - It is a passive motion and no effort is required of the patient.

 - Some patients with other health issues might not be able to do the physical exercise necessary to rehab the knee using their own effort.